Want to get a budgetary quote for Custom SoC Design? Please fill out the Design Requirements Form.

 Open-Silicon’s teams have strong vertical expertise that enables them to make the right decisions for customers to minimize the amount of customer engineering needed to fully develop a new semiconductor product.
 From a detailed design flow and process, and a commitment to complete documentation, to a rigorous system of checklists, customer’s can trust Open-Silicon to put quality first and execute to their satisfaction.

-Open-Silicon’s roots are in traditional ASIC design, including both RTL and Netlist handoffs.
+Open-Silicon’s roots are in custom silicon design, including both RTL and Netlist handoffs.
 Open-Silicon continues to expand its ASIC offerings, including more IP partners, optimal foundry technology choice, and in-house technology solutions to design the best possible custom silicon.

 Open-Silicon’s design engineering teams are experts in handling complex ASIC designs, with the experience of over 10 20 million gate designs under our belts.
 Our disciplined approach, combines active feedback to customers throughout the design process and ensures that programs are executed to a predictable design timetable.
 Our innovative design methodology, combined with our deep design expertise and experience in the selection, qualification and integration of third party IP, enables the consistent delivery of reliable silicon.